chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

         .ToListAsync(cancellationToken);
 ```

-✅ **DO** favor the modern `switch expressions` over `switch statements.
+✅ **DO** favour the modern `switch expressions` over `switch statements.
 This makes for more succinct code that is easier to read and takes a functional approach.

 ```csharp
 // legacy